JSinkler713/whether-to/README.md

 ### Live site
-The live production site can be found at (Weather Report)[https://www.weatherreport.xyz] .
+The live production site can be found at [Weather Report](https://www.weatherreport.xyz).